 How to stem – and reverse – the tide

-Because there are a wide range of causes and symptoms, there is also a broad array of responses depending on the specific community – some areas might have an overabundance of greyfields; others might have blighted housing stock in excess.
+Because there is a wide range of causes and symptoms, there is also a broad array of responses depending on the specific community – some areas might have an overabundance of greyfields; others might have blighted housing stock in excess.

 Here is a list of some of the ways disinvestment can be addressed: